 For club and country, Lawes has flitted between the second and back rows, as his versatility has allowed him to pack down at lock or blind-side flanker.
 But as well as continuing to offer aerial prowess and thunderous tackling, he has rekindled the ability to make yards in heavy traffic, with nifty footwork and body-positioning, as well as sheer power and will."When the ball is in your hands or you’re making a tackle, you get that burst of adrenalin."

-His form this season has been titanic, in a Saints side who have endured fluctuating fortunes, yet Jones chose to rattle his cage again prior to this autumn campaign, by suggesting that Lawes’ form had dipped.
+His form this season has been titanic, in a Saints side who have endured fluctuating fortunes, yet Jones chose to rattle his cage again prior to the autumn campaign, by suggesting that Lawes’ form had dipped.
 It turns out that an illness had left him feeling physically drained.

 Thankfully for England, that phase has been and gone.

 “I feel a lot better than I did for the last few weeks before we went into camp,” said Lawes.